Skip to main content

 A:

-Frontier Utilities wins on price shoppers.
-Veteran Energy wins on risk-free trial.
+Frontier Utilities wins on price, prepaid option.
+Veteran Energy wins on charitable mission.
 Both deliver identical electricity through the same wires—the difference is pricing structure, customer service, and plan options.